pbrogan12/chem/Chapter-5.md

 > **1.** The random variable x is the number of occurrences of an event over some interval.
 > **2.** The occurrences must be random.
 > **3.** The occurrences must be independent of each other.
-> **4.** The occurrences must be uniformaly distributed over the interval being used.
+> **4.** The occurrences must be uniformly distributed over the interval being used.

 ---